 What the Heck is Cobbler?

 Let’s clear this up!
-Cobblers, crumbles, and crisps fall under the same dessert umbrella.
+Cobblers, crumbles, and crisps (like apple crisp) fall under the same dessert umbrella.
 Each are like pie, but without the pie crust.
 Cobblers are typically topped with a biscuit or cake-like topping, crisps are topped with an oat streusel topping, and crumbles are topped with an oat-less crumb topping.
 The terms are all pretty synonymous with one another, but cobbler almost always has the biscuit topping.
 Like a giant strawberry shortcake of sorts.
 If you like pie, you’ll definitely enjoy cobblers, crumbles, and crisps.
 (Try my bourbon cherry crisp next because it’s totally out of this world!)

 Here’s Why Cobbler is Literally the Best